-Regarding the Compliance Promotion Month initiatives of fiscal 2020, environmental changes caused by the COVID-19 pandemic were the essential topics of discussion.
+Regarding the Compliance Promotion Month initiatives of fiscal 2021, it is essential to discuss "possible improper cases in the processes of one's own department".
 All major compliance risks were examined and identified in each department and concrete preventive measures were then formulated and implemented.
 Reports on these activities were submitted by each department, and an evaluation team that includes outside legal counsel objectively evaluated them.
 With the goal of further raising the level of compliance, we shared information on departments with positive evaluations and the details of their initiatives within the Company.